Ryan Weathers: San Diego Padres

 Weathers made the Padres' 2021 Opening Day roster out of spring training.
 On April 16, 2021, he made his first career MLB start against the Los Angeles Dodgers.
 On July 24, Weathers hit his first career home run, a solo shot off Miami Marlins starter Braxton Garrett.
 He finished the 2021 season with a 4–7 record and pitched to a 5.32 ERA in 30 games (18 starts).

+Weathers appeared in only one MLB game in 2022.
+On June 15, 2022, he started for the Padres, pitched 3.2 innings, gave up four runs, and received a no-decision.
+He was sent down to the minor leagues the following day.

+In 2023, Weathers appeared in 12 MLB games (10 starts) for the Padres.
+He amassed a 1-6 record and a 6.25 ERA.

 Miami Marlins

-On August 1, 2023, Weathers was traded to the Miami Marlins in exchange for Garrett Cooper and Sean Reynolds.
+On August 1, 2023, the Padres traded Weathers to the Miami Marlins in exchange for Garrett Cooper and Sean Reynolds.
 He made three appearances (two starts) down the stretch, logging an 0–2 record and 7.62 ERA with 14 strikeouts across 13 innings pitched.

 Weathers began the 2024 campaign as part of Miami's rotation.
 In 13 starts, he compiled a 3–5 record and 3.55 ERA with 67 strikeouts over 71 innings.
-Weathers was placed on the injured list with a left index finger strain on June 8, and transferred to the 60-day injured list on July 7.
-He was activated on September 18, and made three more starts to conclude the year.
+Weathers was placed on the injured list with a left index finger strain on June 8 and was transferred to the 60-day injured list on July 7.
+He was activated on September 18 and made three more starts to conclude the year.

 On March 20, 2025, it was announced that Weathers would miss at least four-to-six weeks due to a left forearm strain.
-After returning, he made five starts for Miami, posting a 1–1 record and 3.28 ERA with 23 strikeouts across 24 2/3 innings pitched.
 On June 9, Weathers was placed on the 60-day injured list due to a left lat strain.
 He was activated from the injured list on September 11.
+For the season, Weathers made eight starts and pitched to a 2–2 record with a 3.99 ERA.

+New York Yankees

+On January 13, 2026, the Marlins traded Weathers to the New York Yankees in exchange for Dillon Lewis, Brendan Jones, Dylan Jasso, and Juan Matheus.

 Personal life

 Weathers is the son of former MLB pitcher David Weathers.

-Weathers married Thayer Hall in 2022.
+He and his wife, Thayer, had a son in April 2026.